ortus-docs/contentbox-docs/getting-started/installation/docker.md

 We have also prepared a docker compose and distribution example using Redis \(more caches to come\) and the ContentBox image.
 This example will allow you to have a stack that can easily distribute your sessions and content via Redis.
 You can find the repository here: [https://github.com/Ortus-Solutions/docker-contentbox-distributed](https://github.com/Ortus-Solutions/docker-contentbox-distributed)

+{% hint style="warning" %} Please check the Database for CF Sessions, to ensure this table is purging older expired values.
+If this table grows in size, you will notice performance hits and may need to schedule a purge or truncation manually. {% endhint %}

 ## Healthchecks

 The image contains built-in capabilities for healthchecks for the running application.
 You can customize the URL entry point by using the `HEALTHCHECK_URI` environment variable.
 By default, this is set `http://127.0.0.1:${PORT}/` at 30s intervals with 5 retries and a timeout of 60s.